pgxn/pgxn-manager/README.md

             cd ..
         done

-* Install the PostreSQL `semver` extension.
+* Install the PostreSQL `semver` extension v0.3.0 or higher.
 It's available from PGXN itself.
 Grab [the latest release](http://pgxn.org/dist/semver/) and follow its installation instructions.

 * Create a "pgxn" system user and the master mirror directory: